Technologicat/mcpyrate/README.md

 Your own macros "work", because Python is loading the bytecode, which was macro-expanded during an earlier run.
 Your macros didn't run this time, but the expanded code from the previous run is still there in the bytecode cache.

 Force an *mtime* update on your source file (`touch` it, or just save it again in a text editor), so the expander will then run again (seeing that the source file has been modified).

+### `step_expansion` is treating `expand[]` (or nested `expand1[]`) as a single step?

+This is a natural consequence of `expand` and `expand1` being defined as macros.

+In the case of `expand`, when `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the `expand` invocation.
+So it will invoke that macro.

+The `expand` macro, by definition, expands whatever is inside the invocation until no macros remain there.
+So when `step_expansion` gets control back, all macro invocations within the `expand` are gone.

+Then, consider the case with two or more nested `expand1` invocations.
+When `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the outermost `expand1` invocation.
+So it will invoke that macro.

+The `expand1` macro, by definition, expands once whatever is inside the invocation.
+So it will call the expander to expand once... and now the expander will find the next inner `expand1`.
+This will get invoked, too.
+The chain continues until all `expand1` in the expression or block are gone.

+This is not a major issue, though, because beside use in an occasional higher-order macro, `expand` and `expand1` are mainly useful in the REPL, for interactive experimentation on quoted code.
+Note also `step_expansion` is available in the REPL, as well.

+### Can I use the `step_expansion` macro to report steps with `expander.visit(tree)`?

+Right now, no. We might add a convenience function in the future, but for now:

+If you need it for `expander.visit_recursively(tree)`, just import and call `step_expansion` as a function.
+Beside printing the debug output, it'll do the expanding for you, and return the expanded `tree`.
+Since you're calling it from inside your own macro, you'll have `expander` and `syntax` you can pass on.
+The `args` you can set to the empty list (or to `[ast.Constant(value="dump")]` if that's what you want).

+If you need it for `expander.visit_once(tree)`, just perform the `visit_once` first, and then `unparse(tree, debug=True, color=True)` and print the result to `sys.stderr`.

+If you need it for `expander.visit(tree)`, detect the current mode from `expander.recursive`, and use one of the above.

+(We recommend `sys.stderr`, because that's what `step_expansion` uses, and that's also the stream used for detecting the availability of color support, if `colorama` is not available.
+If `colorama` is available, it'll detect separately for `sys.stdout` and `sys.stderr`.)

 ### Error in `compile`, an AST node is missing the required field `lineno`?